-(a) In consideration of the covenants and egreements assets contained and upon the terms and conditions hereinafter stated, the Terminal Company agrees to furnish to the Pennsylvania Company the facilities and services hereinafter contioned, and grants to the Pennsylvania Company, subject to all live grants to and agreements theretofore or hereafter made with other railroads, the right to use the tracks of the Terminal Company, hereinafter sometimes referred to as the "Joint Suction", for the purpose of moving such interchange traffic in co-operation with the Terminal Company,
+(a) In consideration of the covenants and agreements narcing contained and upon the terms and conditions hereinafter stated, the Terminal Company agrees to furnish to the Pennsylvania Company the facilities and services territoff a rentioned, and grants to the Pennsylvania Company, subject to al- for grants to and agreemunts theretofore or hereafter made with other railroads, the right to use the tracks of the Terminal Company, hereinafter sometimes referred to as the "Joint Section", for the purpose of moving sich interchange traffic in co-operation with the Terminal Company,

-- shall be contemporansous with the right of the Terminal Company to use its tracks in the conduct of its can, sole business, and such right of the Pennsylvania Company shall further be subject to and be exercised in common with such rights as may hereinfore or hereafter be granted to any other railroad company or companies in the use of said tracks, facilities and services. - (c) The right so granted to the Pennsylvania Commany is solely for the passage of its engines and trains, in continuous movement, over the tracks of the Terminal Company between the Pennsylvania Company and the other companies having direct track connection with the Terminal Company, and the other companies having direct track connection with the Terminal Company, and the content of the company and the co - (d) "Joint Section", as used in this agreement, means such part of the track or tracks of the Terminal Company as may be used for the passage of any train of the Pennsylvania Company, as such train is hereinafter defined, hagianing at the point where such train enters upon such track or tracks, ending where it leaves the same, and continuing while such train is upon any part thereof. - charge and control of the opens, and the most of the Joint Section, the use of which is be a most of the Joint Company, and such openation end of the mail to be the sole expense of the ferminal Company.
+- shall be contemporansons with the right of the Terminal Company to use its tracks in the conduct of its can, sole business, and such right of the Pennsylvania Company shall further be subject to and be exercised in common with such rights as may heretofore or hereafter be granted to any other railroad company or companies in the use of said tracks, facilities and services. - (c) The right so granted to the Pennsylvania Company is solely for the passage of its engines and trains, in continuous movement, over the tracks of the Terminal Company between the Pennsylvania Company and the other companies having direct track connection with the Terminal Company, and the other companies having direct track connection with the Terminal Company, - (d) "Joint Section", as used in this agreement, means such part of the track or tracks of the Terminal Company as may be used for the passage of any train of the Pennsylvania Company, as such train is hereinafter defined, buttoning at the point where such train enters upon such track or tracks, ending where it leaves the same, and continuing while such train is upon any part thereof. - charge and control of the open and the remark of the foliate section, the use of which is be and to the Pennsylvania Company, and such openation and the remark of the sole expense of the ferminal Company.